 Any recent medical records, laboratory test results, and medication lists are very helpful if brought to appointments.
 Most information involving medical history is addressed in our intake questionnaires, which we require our patients to fill out prior to initial visits.
 If you have any questions regarding what to bring to your appointment, please feel free to contact us.

-Office Staff (Left to Right): Yolanda, Kadence, and Susan
+Office Staff (Left to Right): Yolanda, Kaydance, and Susan